metagraph-dev/mlir-graphblas/docs/dialect/ops_reference.rst

 ``graphblas.matrix_select``
 ---------------------------

 Returns new sparse tensor(s) with a subset of element from the given matrix.
-The elements included in the resulting sparse tensor vary depending on the selectors given (one of "triu", "tril", or "gt0").
+The elements included in the resulting sparse tensor vary depending on the selectors given (one of "triu", "tril", or "gt").
+Some selectors, e.g. "gt", require a thunk value.
+The ordering of the thunks/selectors determines which thunk is used for which selector, i.e. the n\ :sup:`th` thunk is used for the n\ :sup:`th` thunk-requiring selector.
 Multiple selectors may be given, in which case multiple results will be returned The given sparse tensor must be a matrix, i.e. have rank 2.
 The input tensor must have a CSR sparsity or a CSC sparsity.
 The resulting sparse tensors will have the same sparsity as the given sparse tensor.

 Example: